 Looking for things to do in Paris for kids who are a little older?
 They might find the Catacombs of Paris super interesting.

-The most popular tickets for families is this skip-the-line attraction tickets with an audio tour.
+The most popular ticket for families is this skip-the-line attraction ticket with an audio tour.
 But if you’re really interested in the Catacombs, you might want to splurge for this VIP tour that goes into restricted areas.

 Book a Family Photo Shoot